lupesko/model-zoo-old/models/face_recognition/ArcFace/README.md

 * **AgeDB** : Validation is only performed on AgeDB-30 as mentioned above, with a metric same as LFW.

-The accuracy obtained by the model on the validation set is mentioned above and is within 1-2% of the original paper.

 We used MXNet as framework to perform validation.
 Use the notebook [arcface_validation](arcface_validation.ipynb) to verify the accuracy of the model on the validation set.
 Make sure to specify the appropriate model name in the notebook.

-## Training
-We used MXNet as framework to perform training.
-View the [training notebook](train_arcface.ipynb) to understand details for parameters and network for each of the above variants of ArcFace.

 ## References
 * All models are from the paper [ArcFace: Additive Angular Margin Loss for Deep Face Recognition](https://arxiv.org/abs/1801.07698).